RafaGago/mini-async-log/README.md

 ## How does it work ##

+It just borrows ideas from many of the loggers out there.

-When the user is to write a log message, the size is precomputed (in most cases the compiler will deduce it as a constant), then the memory is reclaimed either from the fixed size free-list or the heap (configurable) and then message is serialized and passed to the worker thread queue as an intrusive linked list node.
-Nothing new here.
+When the user is to write a log message, the size is precomputed (in most cases, when the user is not deep-copying the compiler will deduce it as a constant), then the memory is reclaimed either from the fixed size free-list or the heap (configurable) and then message is serialized and passed to the worker thread queue as an intrusive linked list node.

 The user thread doesn't format strings, just copies built-in type values and whole program duration C string pointers (Deep copies can be done if required too) to the message and appends data for the worker thread to be able to decode it.
 This is restrictive but gives other benefits too.